misterjoshua/restic-backup-agent/README.md

 The Restic Backup Agent provides automation for backup and restore using the excellent restic backup software.

 ## Features
-* Tell Restic what to backup and where to restore
+The agent tells Restic what to backup and where to restore, but also does all of the following:

+* Performs backups on a schedule
+* Performs restorations on a schedule (i.e., backup validation)
-* Invoke pre- and post-backup scripts to dump databases, lock and unlock tables, validate, or otherwise
+* Invokes user-supplied pre- and post-backup scripts (dump databases, lock and unlock tables, or otherwise produce application consistent backups)
-* Perform backups on a schedule
-* Perform restoration on a schedule
+* Invokes user-supplied pre- and post-restoration scripts (validate, roll back)
-* Restore the latest backup when a directory (or container volume) is empty
+* Conditionally restores the latest backup when starting up (i.e., when a container volume isn't yet populated with application data)
-* Monitor a queue for backup and restore instructions
+* Monitors a queue for backup and restore instructions
+* Accepts backup and restore instructions from a rest API
+* Accepts configuration through environment variables
+* Accepts configuration through a configuration file

 ## Supported Environments
 * Run as a sidecar Docker container
 * Run as standalone software on a server
-* Configure the agent through environment variables
-* Configure the agent through file-based configuration